xactuary/Amazon_Vine_Analysis/README.md

 ![](https://github.com/xactuary/Amazon_Vine_Analysis/blob/main/vine_n_pct.PNG)

 These reviews show that about 70% of non-Vine participant reviews have been given 5 stars.
 This is slightly higher than the Vine review percents but still in the same ballpark.

-Pie chart for Vine versus non-Vine Reviews
+In addition, 18% of the reviews rank the products as 4 stars.
+So the positive results total 88% which is almost exactly the same as the Vine review dataset.

+### COMPARISON OF VINE VS NON-VINE RESULTS

+The following pie charts help to visualize the percent of reviews by star rating for the two different populations we are examining.

 ![](https://github.com/xactuary/Amazon_Vine_Analysis/blob/main/VinePie.png)